-The share of under school-age children (aged 0 to 6) with foreign background was 7.9 per cent at the end of 2015.
-One in five of under school-age children are already of foreign background in Greater Helsinki Of all people with foreign background, more than one-half lived in Uusimaa.
-Of second generation immigrants with foreign background, 61 per cent lived in Uusimaa.
+The share of under school-age children (aged 0 to 6) with foreign background was 10.3 per cent at the end of 2018.
+One in four of under school-age children are already of foreign background in Greater Helsinki.

+Persons with foreign background by age and gender in 2018